-Students initially study 3 subjects chosen from a range of A Level and Vocational Qualifications.
-In making choices, students should be guided by the requirements of potential university courses in order to ensure that they meet the entry profiles of the courses for which they intend to apply.
-We also offer vocational subjects in six key areas: Business, ICT, Health and Social Care, Applied Science, Sport and Food Science.
-These may be taken alongside A Level subjects.
 Students will also have access to supervised study lessons where they are expected to complete homework, respond to assessment feedback and conduct research and revision for their subjects.
 Our students also have private study sessions where they can work in a more informal environment in our Sixth Form Refectory.

 We offer a full enrichment programme with independent careers advice tailored for the individual's needs

+Entry Requirements

-Entry Requirements T The step up to sixth form from Key Stage 4 provides an exciting challenge.
+The step up to sixth form from Key Stage 4 provides an exciting challenge.
 It requires a successful academic record and a genuine interest and motivation in learning.
 We are proud of our reputation for being an inclusive sixth form with outstanding results.
 We work very hard with our prospective students to ensure they are enrolled on courses that are entirely appropriate to their abilities and interests.

 Access to our sixth form will be available to students who have a minimum of 5 grades 9-4, at GCSE, including English and Mathematics at grade 4.
 All of our subjects have individual entry requirements which can be found on our website under 'Subject Offer' in the Sixth Form area.
 All applications are considered on an individual basis.

 Fairfax students unlikely to meet these requirements should seek advice from their Head of Year, the school careers adviser or the Director of Sixth Form about possible options available to them.